Immigration Appeals Attorney in Orange County

 immigration decision.
 Immigration appeals are handled by the Board of Immigration

 According to the U.S. Department of Justice (DOJ), this is the highest

 administrative body for interpreting and applying immigration laws.
 Appeals

-with the BIA are not handled in a courtroom setting, but
+with the BIA are not handled in a courtroom setting, but rather will be

-to the DOJ, this notice of appeal must be filed within 30 calendar days
+According to the DOJ, this notice of appeal must be filed within

-an Orange County immigration lawyer at the firm.
+legal assistance, contact an Orange County immigration appeal lawyer at the firm.

 It is most common for an immigration appeal to be reviewed by one member